 The National Pantheon, housing the tombs of Portugal’s major historic celebrities, is located on the original site of the church of Santa Engrácia.
 Founded in the second half of the 16th century, the building was totally rebuilt at the end of the 17th century by the architect João Antunes.
 Even though it was never used as a place of worship, it still preserves, under its modern dome, a majestic nave with a polychrome marble decoration typical of the Portuguese Baroque architecture.
 Being an icon of Lisbon’s cityscape and having a privileged location, as it overlooks the city’s historic centre and the river Tagus, it is listed as a National Monument.

-It may be used for meals, receptions, conferences, music and poetry recitals, book launching, solemn acts, cultural activities, and exhibitions.
+It may be used for Conferences, music and poetry recitals, book launching, solemn acts, cultural activities, and exhibitions.

 Days and timings of events will be arranged on a case- by- case basis.